karmeleon/sbubby/README.md

-# ml-irl
+# sbubby

-Attempt to predict how well an image post will do on a subreddit using TensorFlow
+Classify images by which subreddits they most likely belong to.

 ## Tips

 Downloading a lot of images on a system with low memory (like a Raspberry Pi)?
-Try simplifying the .json first by piping it through `jq -c -M '[.[] | {id, url}]'` to cut down on memory usage!
+Try simplifying the .json first by piping it through `jq -c -M '[.[] | {id, url, subreddit}]'` to cut down on memory usage!